arifahd92/niral_network/README.md

 ## Available Scripts

-In the project directory, you can run: first clone this project and run following commands
+first clone this project by running

+## git clone <url of repository>

+then run following commands

 ## npm install